biochunan/CDRConformationClassification/README.md

 `clustal-omega` executable path, this is set default to `/usr/local/bin/clustalo` in `config/classify_general_abdb_entry.yaml`, change it to the correct path if necessary.

 ## Dependencies
-- `ABDB `: a snapshot of AbDb database, the version used in the publication is `20220926`, AbDb can be obtained from [abYbank](http://www.abybank.org/abdb/)
+The script `classify_general_abdb_entry.py` (see [Usage](#usage)) for CDR conformation classification takes an AbDb antibody file as input, you can obtain AbDb from [abYbank](http://www.abybank.org/abdb/), the version used in the publication is `20220926`.

 <a href="http://www.abybank.org/abdb"> <img src='./figures/abYbank.png'> </a>

-- `classifier`: CDR conformation classifiers output by this study, each classifier is a scikit-learn AP AffinityPropagation object, packed as `joblib` file, for details refer to scikit-learn documentation at [here](https://scikit-learn.org/stable/model_persistence.html)
-- `LRC_AP_cluster.json`: a JSON file containing information about LRC groups, Canonical clusters, and AP clusters

-Place ABDB inside `./dirs` or create a softlink inside `./dirs` point to it, for example
+After download AbDb, place it inside `./dirs` or simply create a softlink inside `./dirs` pointing to it, for example
 ```
 $ cd ./dirs
 $ ln -s /path/to/ABDB ./ABDB